MicrosoftDocs/query-docs/query-languages/dax/best-practices/dax-avoid-avoid-filter-as-filter-argument.md

 ms.date: 08/13/2021
 ---

-# Avoid using FILTER as a filter argument in DAX
+# Avoid using FILTER as a filter argument

 As a data modeler, it's common you'll write DAX expressions that need to be evaluated in a modified filter context.
 For example, you can write a measure definition to calculate sales for "high margin products".
 We'll describe this calculation later in this article.